 Older Americans 2016: Key Indicators of Well-Being describes the overall status of the U.S. population age 65 and over.
 Most health data from 2014, but may be older or newer.
 Population, health care use, income and economics, housing, health status, health behaviors, informal caregiving.
 By the Federal Interagency Forum on Aging-Related Statistics, August 2016

+AARP provides resources on health and healthcare.
 Resources include health and health insurance topics of interest to people ages 50 and up.
-Updated 2018
+Updated 2019

 See our main page for public reporting of quality ratings and comparisons for individual hospitals, nursing homes, health insurance plans, and other health care services.
 Check your physician’s credentials and doctor’s license in this category